jfadev/bottok/README.md

 First look at [how to add a SSH Public Key](https://medium.com/devops-with-valentine/2021-how-to-set-up-your-ssh-key-for-github-on-windows-10-afe6e729a3c0) in your github account on Windows.

-1. Save the Windows installer file [win-install.bat](https://raw.githubusercontent.com/jfadev/bottok/main/win-install.bat) to your user folder and run it.
-Or Run in terminal
+1. Save the Windows installer file [win-install.bat](https://raw.githubusercontent.com/jfadev/bottok/main/win-install.bat) to your user folder and run it, or Run in terminal

 ```bash
 curl -o win-install.bat https://raw.githubusercontent.com/jfadev/bottok/main/win-install.bat & win-install.bat